pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 ## Version history

-Users are strongly encouraged to use the current version (1.2.x), which is implemented using a thread pool and which is far more resilient to large workloads than previous versions are.
+Users are strongly encouraged to use the current version (1.2.2), which is implemented using a thread pool and which is far more resilient to large workloads than previous versions are.
+Version 1.2.2 also patches "false positive" behavior in hashtable and cache searches which caused an incorrectly low number of MarFS objects to be reported in the output file.

 Previous versions are:
+* 1.2.1: similar to version 1.2.2 but containing aforementioned bugs related to `strncmp()` usage in hashtable and ID cache search functionality.
-* 1.2.0: functionally the same as version 1.2.1, which is the most recent, except for different default argument values and less complete documentation.
+* 1.2.0: functionally the same as version 1.2.1 except for different default argument values and less complete documentation.
 * 1.1.0: the stable version using detached threads and a monitor to enforce a rough limit on the number of "active" threads at one time.
 * 1.0.0: the initial stable version using a recursive threading routine with no limits on thread creation as a trade-off to prevent deadlock.

 # Modifying mustang